nashaatMVP/Hungry/README.md

-🍔 Huungry App
+# 🍔 Huungry App

-Huungry (yes, with two “u”s 😋) is a Flutter application built to teach beginners how to work with APIs in Flutter — from zero to hero.
+Huungry ?
+Yes Let's Eat!,  is a Flutter application built to teach beginners how to work with APIs in Flutter — from zero to hero.

 It’s part of the Ritschsonic YouTube series, where we build a modern food delivery app from scratch, focusing on: